Multi-Fibers Bundles as a new model for high-dimensional Spacetimes

-\subsection{Adapted charts.}
+\subsubsection{Adapted charts.}

 As they are useful to understand the situation, let us see how we get adapted charts, and what they look like.
+We take here $S=S^1$ as we will be mostly interested in this case.
 Consider $\M$ with a $(S^1\times W)$-multi fiber structure.
-As we saw above, starting with a trivialization chart of the fibration $\pi$ and composing with the splitting of the fiber $ \F_{\B p}$ by $\psi_p$, we have in the neighborhood of any fixed point $p\in\M$ an adapted diffeomorphism of the following form:
+As we saw above, starting with a trivialization chart of the fibration $\pi$ and composing with the splitting of the fiber $ \F_{p}$ by $\psi_p$, we have in the neighborhood of any fixed point $p\in\M$ an adapted diffeomorphism of the following form:

 As $S^1_p$ and $W_p$ are diffeomorphic to $S^1$ and $W$ respectively, we can now take coordinates $(x^i)$ on $\B\U_p$, $(u)$ on some neighborhood $\dot S^1_p$ of $p$ in $S^1_p$, and $(w^k)$ on some neighborhood $\W_p$ of $p$ in $W_p$, to obtain a chart of the form :